sashinpivotal/java-assessment/README.md

 # Java Assessment Instruction

-You are going to perform the Java coding tasks mentioned below (with your screen shared) and answer questions to your instructor.
-You are allowed to finish these tasks in 3 hour period but if you are welcome to finish earlier.
+You are going to perform the Java coding tasks as described below (with your screen shared) and answer related questions to your instructor.
+You are allowed to finish these tasks in 3 hour period but you are welcome to finish earlier.

 ## Task 1.0: Create Maven project
 - Create Java Maven project called "java-assessment"